Water Safety & Legionella

 What to do if you notice an issue

-- Issues with hot water (e.g. cloudy water, low temperature, rust).
+If you notice any issues with hot water (e.g. cloudy water, low temperature, rust), please report it straight away.

 For emergencies outside office hours, follow the guidance on our Repairs page for out of hours emergency callouts.